andyatkinson/andyatkinson.github.io/_posts/2025-04-05-helping-rails-developers-learn-postgres-with-andrew-atkinson.md

 </div>
 </section>

 It was a real honor to be a guest on this prestigious podcast.
 I'm lucky to call Claire a friend as well!
-Thank you for the Claire, Aaron, and team!
+Thank you for the opportunity Claire, Aaron, and team!

 Check out more episodes of [Talking Postgres](https://talkingpostgres.com)!